Improbable-AI/mujocoARViewer/README.md

     ![](https://github.com/Improbable-AI/VisionProTeleop/blob/main/assets/axis_convention.png)
     ![](https://github.com/Improbable-AI/VisionProTeleop/blob/main/assets/hand_skeleton_convention.png)

 4. Are there any limitations?
-When does it fail to view the model?
+When does it fail to load the model properly?

     We've recently ran sanity checking on every models on [mujoco-menagerie](https://github.com/google-deepmind/mujoco_menagerie), and these are the results.